Title 202 | Chapter 007 | Regulation 545REG

 (d)

-"911 scene response" shall not include response to a call where a patient is receiving in-patient care at a hospital.
+"911 scene response" shall not include response to a call where a patient is receiving care at a hospital.

 (2)